INF800/whoami/_posts/ReinforcementLearning/2020-10-18-q-learning.md

 ## Driving Mathematics Under The Hood

 The agent's `Learn` method creates / populates the Q-Table discussed above.
-It takes the following as inputs
+It takes inputs mentioned in **2-B**.

-- Output of environment for any iteration `R` and `S_new`
-- The previous state `S` of Agent `A` and and the action it performed while at that state

 Initially, before the training starts, Q-Table is initialized with all zeros.
-Then, using the following equation, the values are altered for every move the agent makes.
+While training, we must make sure that a all state-action pairs' Q-Values in Q-Table is increased from zero / decreased from zero.
+Which is taken care by update rule below.
+Using following equation, the Q-Values are altered for every move the agent makes.

 When agent makes action `A` while at state `S`, `A`th column in `S`th row in Q-Table is updated using: